 These problems manifest themselves in different ways, and are highly expensive to remediate after they are found.

 “In many instances product failure becomes a finger pointing exercise between the timber manufacturer, the coatings company and the specifier.”

-The test was derived from AS/NZS 4284:2008 Testing of building facades, which, in turn, was derived from work by CSIRO in Australia during the 1970s.
-Little thought or testing has been put into the traditional profiles used in Australia today – this creates a quantum of risk for specifiers and builders.
+This alone demonstrates that little thought or testing has been put into the traditional profiles used in New Zealand today – it also creates a quantum of risk for specifiers and builders.

-There is a huge amount of variance in the types of fasteners used for timber cladding, from nail guns to annual grooved nails to many different screw types.
+There is a huge amount of variance in the types of fixing used for timber cladding, from nail guns to annual grooved nails.
 Many contractors are tempted to use the fastest solution without considering longer term problems.

-Fasteners represent the weak point in timber cladding.
-Moisture is most likely to enter weatherboards through fastener penetrations.
+Fixings represent the weak point in timber cladding.
+Moisture is most likely to enter weatherboards through fasteners penetrations.
 Abodo’s hidden fix system ensures no fasteners penetrate through the exposed face, minimising the chance of installation issues and moisture ingress.
-We have tested our cladding systems with specific fastener type, material specification and exact fixing point on the weatherboard.
-It is important that builders refer to our installation instructions to get it right to ensure the long term performance.

 It is virtually impossible for coatings manufacturers to test their coatings with every timber substrate, there is simply too many options.
 The best they can do is identify commonly used timbers.
 For that reason it is common to see short term failure of coatings, particularly semi transparent coatings on timber cladding.